Italian F4 Championship

-Italian Formula 4 Championship is the first formula racing series regulated according to FIA Formula 4 regulations.
+The Italian Formula 4 Championship is the first formula racing series regulated according to FIA Formula 4 regulations, and promoted by the Automobile Club d'Italia (ACI) and WSK Promotion.
 The inaugural season was the 2014 Italian F4 Championship, effectively replacing the Formula Abarth.

 The Italian F4 championship is regarded as amongst the most competitive of the national/regional F4 championships.
-Lance Stroll, Lando Norris, Mick Schumacher, Jack Doohan, Zhou Guanyu, Ollie Bearman, and Andrea Kimi Antonelli have since driven in Formula One, and numerous Italian F4 drivers have had professional careers in other series.
+Lance Stroll, Lando Norris, Mick Schumacher, Jack Doohan, Zhou Guanyu, Ollie Bearman, Andrea Kimi Antonelli And Arvid Lindblad have since driven in Formula One, and numerous Italian F4 drivers have had professional careers in other series.

 History

 Gerhard Berger and the FIA Singleseater Commission launched the FIA Formula 4 in March 2013.
 The goal of the Formula 4 is to make the ladder to Formula 1 more transparent.

 The Italian Formula 4 was the first FIA Formula 4 championship to be launched.
 The Italian championship was launched by the ACI-CSAI on December 12, 2013.

-WSK Promotions, well known for its kart races in the WSK Euro Series e.a., was contracted to promote the championship, along with the original promoter ACI Sport.
+WSK Promotion, well known for its kart races in the WSK Euro Series e.a., was contracted to promote the championship, along with the original promoter ACI Sport.